KwatME/Medicine.md/Pathogen/Bacterium/Escherichia coli.md

 Pathogenicity island codes for type 3 secretion system, which inserts into a enterocyte to create a channel.
 Through the channel, proteins move into the cell and remodel the cytoplasm to build a docking site and damage the tight junction.

-Common in infants.
+Infects the proximal small intestine.

-Affects the proximal small intestine.
+Commonly cause long duration diarrhea in infants.

 Diarrhea.Watery